 - Associate peak usage with the corresponding App Score.

 - Assess the performance impact on the application during the peak usage duration.

 Export reports of app dashboard and security dashboard

-Citrix ADM allows you to take a snapshot of the current App Dashboard and App Security Dashboard pages and export them as reports.
-At a frequent interval of time, the App administrators might need to use these reports to update on app usage and performance penalties.
+NetScaler MAS allows you to take a snapshot of the current App Dashboard and its pages and export them as reports.
+You might need to use the reports frequently to update on app usage and performance penalties.

 With this feature, the administrators are able to extract this data as .png or .pdf reports.

-Note: Unlike other report export options in Citrix ADM, you can export the App Dashboard and Security Dashboard reports only as .pdf or .png files.
+Unlike other report export options in NetScaler MAS, you can export the App Dashboard and Security Dashboard reports only as .pdf or .png files.
 Other options such as, .jpg and .csv are not supported currently.

 On the Application Dashboard or App Security Dashboard page, click the export icon at the top right side of the page.

 Choose the export option as either .pdf or .png file.